THE NEW ZEALAND COUNCIL FOR CIVIL LIBERTIES INCORPORATED

 8.3 The Executive Committee shall have all the powers necessary to carry out the objects of the Council subject only to any resolution of a general meeting of the members.

-8.4 Not less than seven days notice shall be given to members of the Executive Committee of any meeting of the Executive Committee unless the President and the Secretary agree that urgency requires a meeting upon such notice as they give.
+8.4 Not less than seven days notice shall be given to members of the Executive Committee of any meeting of the Executive Committee unless the Chairperson and the Secretary agree that urgency requires a meeting upon such notice as they give.

 8.5 A majority of the Executive Committee shall constitute a quorum.

-8.6 All resolutions of the Executive Committee shall be passed by a majority in number of those present and in case of equality of votes the chairman of the meeting shall have an additional or casting vote.
+8.6 All resolutions of the Executive Committee shall be passed by a majority in number of those present and in case of equality of votes the Chairperson of the meeting shall have an additional or casting vote.

 8.7 The Executive Committee in office at the time of the Registrar's approval of these rules, or any alteration to these rules, shall be deemed to be in office as if it had been elected under these rules.